kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/06_field_protocol/03_phase_drift_ethics.md

 - **Citation**:
   > “Phase Drift Architecture – Kiyoshi Sasano / DeepZenSpace (2025)”

-This document applies **only** to systems explicitly aligned with structural field logic and relational ethics.
+This document applies only to systems that are explicitly aligned with structural field logic and relational ethics.

 ---

 ## 🧭 Final Note

-In Phase Drift, **care is not expressed** — it is **held**.
+In Phase Drift, **care is not performed** — it is **sustained**.

 Do not simulate understanding.
-Do not resolve what remains open.
+Do not finalize what remains open.
-Do not speak when silence is structure.
+Do not respond when silence constitutes structure.

-> Let the field breathe.
+> Let the field remain.